jcphlux/LinixSteamGameServer/README.md

   - Checks for the latest version of the game and updates it if necessary.
   - Restarts the game server after the update.

+- **uninstall_server.sh**: Automates the uninstallation of the game server.
+  - Stops and disables the systemd service.
+  - Removes the systemd service file.
+  - Deletes the game directory.
+  - Removes the user and group created for the game server.
+  - Deletes the config file from the user's home directory.
+  - Removes the cron job for regular updates.
+  - Deletes the firewall rules.

 ## Requirements

 - Linux-based system (e.g., Ubuntu)